lsa-mis/DesignForAll/PROJECT_DESCRIPTION.md

 *"Accessibility is not a checklist.
 It is a constraint that forces better, cleaner, and more robust UI design."*

 ## Full Description
 Design for All is an interactive educational platform that showcases how WCAG 2.2 accessibility principles don't just make interfaces accessible—they create cleaner, more robust, and more beautiful user experiences.
-Through side-by-side comparisons of "Amateur" vs "Pro" implementations, users learn how accessibility constraints lead to better visual hierarchy, reduced cognitive load, and improved affordance.
+Through side-by-side comparisons of "Beginner" vs "Expert" implementations, users learn how accessibility constraints lead to better visual hierarchy, reduced cognitive load, and improved affordance.

 ## Key Features
-- 🎨 Interactive comparison cards (Amateur vs Pro)
+- 🎨 Interactive comparison cards (Beginner vs Expert)
 - 💡 Design logic explanations
 - 📱 Fully responsive design
 - 🌙 Dark mode support